raf1000/azure_openhab/README.md

 The Azure 551 can be controled by external systems via an RS232 port.
 The following "converter" shall be prepared:

-Wemos D1 mini
+* Wemos D1 mini
-Max2323
+* Max2323
-Power supply
+* Power supply

+It can looks like the following:

 The converter communicates with Azure 551 via RS232 protocol and port.